Spanish Armada: Background

+England had been strategically in alliance with Spain for many decades prior to England and Spain entering into war.
+In the mid to late 15th century, France under Louis XI was the strongest power in western Europe.
+England still had possessions in what today is called Northern France, and Spain was under constant threat.
+Henry VII of England therefore formed a strategic relationship with Ferdinand II, of Spain.
+Whilst the threat from France remained, England and Spain enjoyed many decades of peace which included a number of strategic marriages to retain the alliance.
+There were many causes of jealousy between the two royal houses over the years, but the French Wars of Religion were the ultimate cause of the alliance breaking between Philip II of Spain and Elizabeth I, and this led to war between the two countries.

-By the mid sixteenth century Habsburg Spain under King Philip II was a dominant political and military power in Europe, with a global empire which became the source of her wealth.
+By the mid sixteenth century Hapsburg Spain under Philip II was a dominant political and military power in Europe, with a global empire which became the source of her wealth.
 It championed the Catholic cause and its global possessions stretched from Europe, the Americas and to the Philippines.
 This was expanded further in 1580 when Portugal was annexed thus forming the Iberian Union, greatly expanding the empire.
 Philip became the first monarch who ruled over an empire upon which the sun did not set, and he did so from his chambers in the Escorial Palace by means of written communication.

-In comparison England was only a minor European power with no empire, and it could exercise little influence over its shores.
-King Henry VIII began the English Reformation as a political exercise over his desire to divorce his first wife, Catherine of Aragon.
+In comparison, England was only a minor European power with no empire and it could exercise little influence outside of its shores, although in alliance with Spain, it had gone to war three times against France during Henry VIII's reign.
+The last of these conflicts was the Siege of Boulogne.
+Henry VIII began the English Reformation as a political exercise over his desire to divorce his first wife, Catherine of Aragon.
 Over time, England became increasingly aligned with the Protestant reformation taking place in Europe, especially during the reign of Henry's son, Edward VI.
 Edward died childless, and his half-sister Mary ascended the throne in 1553.
 Three years later Mary married Philip II, becoming queen consort of Spain and began to reassert Roman Catholic influence over church affairs.
 Her attempts led to more than 260 people being burned at the stake, earning her the nickname "Bloody Mary".